danfuzz/samizdat/doc/samizdat-0.md

 #### `idiv intlet1 intlet2 <> intlet`

 Returns the quotient of the given values (first over second), truncated (rounded toward zero) to yield an intlet result.
+It is an error (terminating the runtime) if the second argument is `@0`.

 #### `imod intlet1 intlet2 <> intlet`

 Returns the division modulus of the given values (first over second).
 The sign of the result will always match the sign of the second argument.
+It is an error (terminating the runtime) if the second argument is `@0`.

 `imod x y` can be thought of as the smallest magnitude value `m` with the same sign as 'y' such that `isub x m` is a multiple of `y`.